Rate Challenge

 Capital growth — what it is and how to choose

-Settlement costs — duty, title/transfer & other
+Settlement costs — duty, title/transfer and other cash costs

 Price & funding — deposit and LMI

-Loan settings — IO→P&I and extra principal
+Loan settings — IO to P&I and extra principal

-Rent & expenses — simple income model
+Rent & expenses — the rental-income model

 Interest-only — pros and trade-offs